KyleKing/AgaroseMeltingProject/3_Experiments/3_Melting-Demonstration/README.md

 # Melting Tests (Proof of Concept)

 Both of the melting tests showed that possibility of this approach to optical improvement.
-All videos are hosted on [Dropbox](https://www.dropbox.com/sh/ke1u6qmqc53jnuz/AAD-haMxS_5xeuQjK45n7hJ0a?dl=0) and on the Mantis post under `3_Melting-Demonstration`.

 ## Bulk Demonstration